Umiii/100-days-of-code/r1-log.md

 Thoughts: Cypress has some reasonable bugs that are still open on Github, the Webpack error was a major headacheclea

+### Day 1: April 20th, 2021

+Completed the first add to cart test case

+Thoughts: It took some time to get around what i wanted to do in jquery, it was a breeze after that

 ### R1D2